RalucaNicola/hike-visualization/README.md

 });
 ```

+The [ElevationProfile](https://developers.arcgis.com/javascript/latest/api-reference/esri-widgets-ElevationProfile.html) needs a view and a container to be displayed in.
+The rest of the properties are optional.
+I am setting the [input graphic](https://developers.arcgis.com/javascript/latest/api-reference/esri-widgets-ElevationProfile.html#input) because I want to display it only for the hiking trail graphic.
+You could leave that property empty and then the user could choose a path in the map using the select button or draw a line using the sketch button.
+However, we are setting those buttons to be invisible because we don't need them.

+Even though the line has z values, it didn't align very well with the ground so I prefered to render it draped on the ground and sample the elevation values from the ground ([Esri's world elevation service](https://www.arcgis.com/home/item.html?id=7029fb60158543ad845c7e1527af11e4) in this case).
+So, I have a single [profile line](https://developers.arcgis.com/javascript/latest/api-reference/esri-widgets-ElevationProfile.html#profiles) and that will be the ground.

 Small warning at this point: if your hiking trail data has lines with more than one path, this is currently not supported by the elevation profile.

 ### Display images from the hike on the map